-Our chaplains work in teams and we have teams in the locations shown below.
+Our chaplains work in teams in the locations shown below.
 We are also hoping to have new teams coming on board as they complete their chaplaincy training.

-There is a small team visiting retail outlets in the local area set up by St Laurence’s Church, Alvechurch.
+A small team of chaplains from St Laurence’s Anglican church visit retail outlets and other businesses in the local area.
 They have been visiting for a number of years and have established good relationships with local businesses.

 Pershore Town Centre

-The Pershore workplace chaplaincy team started as an initiative of Church Together in Pershore and is a thriving ecumenical partnership with Pershore Baptist Church, Pershore Abbey (Church of England), Pershore Community Church and Pershore Roman Catholic Church.
-The team visits businesses in the town centre of Pershore, including the indoor retail market.
+The Pershore workplace chaplaincy team started as an initiative of Churches Together in Pershore, a thriving ecumenical partnership between Pershore Baptist Church, Pershore Abbey (Church of England), Pershore Community Church and Holy Redeemer Roman Catholic Church.
+The team, drawn from all four churches, visits businesses in the town centre, including the indoor retail market.